• Skip to primary navigation

 Variations

-Here are some variations to this recipe that totally work if you are short on some of the ingredients.
+Here are some variations to this recipe that work if you are short on some of the ingredients.

 • Use melted butter in place of the coconut oil.
 Also great if you are sensitive to coconut oil.